xxcqc250/DemoMessageBoard/README.md

 When login successful, name would be change to the user name "@Master@"<br><br>
 <img src="https://i.imgur.com/CzBZWsX.jpg" width="50%"/><br><br>

-Click into any artical, you could leave some messages on it,<br>
+Click into any article, you could leave some messages on it,<br>
 and it would show the user name and date<br><br>
 <img src="https://i.imgur.com/j8l8gBo.jpg" width="50%"/><br><br>
 <img src="https://i.imgur.com/nbB5dfx.jpg" width="50%"/><br><br>